 The McConchie Family

 John & Joanna McConchie – We returned to Mossyard in 2000 to join the family business.
 We initially worked with John’s mum, Caroline who had been in the hot seat since 1972.
 Caroline stepped back as we stepped up to the role of running a busy caravan park and the holiday cottages.
-What was once a one lady job, with the odd evening contribution from a local farmer, now keeps both of us employed full time!
+What was once a one lady job, with the odd evening contribution from a local farmer, now keeps both of us employed full time, along with full time team member Graeme and we have Elaine, Emma & Betty who are with us part time!
 Our twins, Jack Kerr & Lucy Grace arrived in October 2012 - the 5th generation of McConchies to live in the farmhouse!

 Murray McConchie – Murray returned home in 2003 to join his Dad, Kerr running the farm.
 Murray is now responsible for the farming operations at Mossyard & Laggan.
-Murray has a daughter, Beth, and recently got engaged to Amy.
+Murray is married to Amy and has two daughters, Beth and Marney.

-Duncan McConchie – And last but not least Duncan, the youngest of the McConchie boys, returned home to join the team in 2007 and since then has established our outdoor activity centre – Laggan Outdoor.
-Duncan is married to Vicki and they have twin boys, Freddie & Alfie.
+Duncan McConchie – And last but not least Duncan, the youngest of the McConchie boys, returned home to join the team in 2007 and since then has established the outdoor activity centre – Laggan Outdoor.
+Duncan is married to Vicki and they have three boys, twins Freddie & Alfie, and Robbie.

 Kerr & Caroline McConchie - Mum & Dad to John, Murray and Duncan, Kerr & Caroline have stepped back from their day to day roles at Mossyard but are still very much involved in the family business.
 Their never ending support, encouragement and advice keeps us all going and without them we wouldn't be where we are today!